Raymond Pettibon: Other projects

-In addition to his works on paper, Pettibon has also made animations from his drawings, live action films from his own scripts, unique artist's books, fanzines, prints, and large permanent wall drawings that often include an arrangement of his own works on paper almost creating an installation of collage.
+In addition to his works on paper, Pettibon has also made animations from his drawings, live action shot-on-video films from his own scripts (each focusing on the American counterculture of the 1960s-1970s), unique artist's books, fanzines, prints, and large permanent wall drawings that often include an arrangement of his own works on paper almost creating an installation of collage.
 In the early 1990s, fellow artist Mike Kelley played guitar on an album of songs that Pettibon recorded for the independent label Blast First out of New York and London.
 He is now the lead singer of the Niche Makers, a band based in Venice, California.

 Together with German sound artist Oliver Augst he released the musical "The Whole World Is Watching" (with Schorsch Kamerun, Keiji Haino and Marcel Daemgen) in 2007 as part of the MaerzMusik festival of the Berliner Festspiele, Berlin.

 Pettibon's artwork inspired the music video for the 2011 song "Monarchy of Roses" by Red Hot Chili Peppers.
 Pettibon is also mentioned in the song's lyrics.

 In June 2013, a new documentary series, The Art of Punk was released on YouTube.
 The first episode features the art of Black Flag and Pettibon.